bitrise-io/devcenter/_articles/en/team-management/teams-vs-organizations-index.md

 tag:
 - teams
 - orgs
-summary: 'Teams are based on apps: each app has its own team.
+description: 'Teams are based on apps: each app has its own team.
 Organizations are made up of multiple users, and they can own several different apps. '
 menu:
   main: